 Due to Medical Billing errors, hundreds of dollars are lost.
-The infographics below shows the Technology Enabled Services provided by iPatientCare to assist in improving financial performance so as to receive well deserved long term benefits.
+The infographics below show the Technology Enabled Services provided by iPatientCare to assist in improving financial performance so as to receive well-deserved long-term benefits.

 Many clients are willing to stay with iPatientCare because of its “No Contract” business model.
-They have a clear idea that in a longer run, if there is no balance between them and iPatientCare then they could walk out without any hassle.
+They have a clear idea that in the long run if there is no balance between them and iPatientCare then they could walk out without any hassle.
 However, this happens very rarely, since we take maximum efforts from our end to help our Physician Clients.

-Telemedicine refers specifically to the remote healthcare services.
+Telemedicine refers specifically to remote healthcare services.
 There is more to telemedicine than you think.
 It uses electronic communications and software to provide clinical services to patients without an in-person visit.
-This technology is frequently used for follow-up visits, management of chronic conditions, medication management and specialist consultation.
+This technology is frequently used for follow-up visits, management of chronic conditions, medication management, and specialist consultation.

 When it comes to choosing whether to bundle medical billing codes and/or to add code modifiers, providers are responsible for knowing what path will result in the smoothest transaction for the facility, the patient, and the insurance company.
 At the same time following all of the required industry rules.

 There is no doubt that telehealth could potentially increase access to healthcare, decrease travel and improve continuity.
-People often make mistakes by considering telehealth as a replacement of in-office visits.
+People often make mistakes by considering telehealth as a replacement for in-office visits.
 In other words, in-office visits are the best form of care, but using telehealth is a better alternative than patients not seeing a doctor, at all.
-Conversely, considering all positive side of telehealth, the biggest is the lack of standardized payment methods.
+Conversely, considering all the positive sides of telehealth, the biggest is the lack of standardized payment methods.